 - Cornstarch – This is to help thicken the fruit cobbler filling.

 - Cocoa Powder – Dutch or natural cocoa work.
+I prefer Dutch cocoa for a bold cocoa flavor.

-- Sweeten to taste – This is a fruit desert, so I prefer to let the sweetness of the fruit shine.
+- Sweeten to taste – This is a fruit dessert, so I prefer to let the sweetness of the fruit shine.
 You can always add more sugar to the fruit filling if you prefer.

 - The colder the butter, the better – Even though the chocolate biscuits are not your traditional buttermilk biscuit, they still require key ingredients that make them biscuits; cold butter, and buttermilk.
 Both yield a tender and fluffy biscuit.
 I freeze my butter and grate it on a cheese box grater for my biscuits.